 Throughout her career, Ms. Futernick has also maintained an active pro bono practice, representing clients in domestic violence and post-conviction proceedings.
 Recently, Ms. Futernick represented a client seeking to prove their actual innocence based on newly discovered evidence in an appeal before the Illinois Appellate Court.
 Additionally, Ms. Futernick serves the firm as a member of its Hiring Committee and co-authors a chapter on Corporate Information Technology Transactions and Disputes as part of Successful Partnering Between Inside and Outside Counsel, published by Westlaw.

-Before joining Jenner & Block, Ms. Futernick obtained her BA in Organizational Studies and Psychology from the University of Michigan, where she graduated with high distinction.
+Prior to joining Jenner & Block, Ms. Futernick obtained her BA in Organizational Studies and Psychology from the University of Michigan, where she graduated Phi Beta Kappa and with high distinction.
 She received her JD, cum laude, from the University of Michigan Law School.
-While in law school, Ms. Futernick served as secretary for the Law School Student Senate, and volunteered for the Juvenile Justice Project of Louisiana, where she assisted incarcerated youth with their legal needs.
-Additionally, Ms. Futernick served as an Associate Editor for the Michigan Telecommunications and Technology Law Review (MTTLR).
+While in law school, Ms. Futernick volunteered for the Juvenile Justice Project of Louisiana, where she assisted incarcerated youth with their legal needs, and served as an Associate Editor for the Michigan Telecommunications and Technology Law Review (MTTLR).

 Ms. Futernick is a member of the Illinois bar and is admitted to practice in the United States District Court of the Northern District of Illinois.